Thursday, September 25, 2008

 Lynda Barry (The Freddie Stories; The Most Obvious Question; One!
 Hundred!
 Demons!)

-Anke Feuchtenberger (Die Hure H; Die Kleine Dame; Somnanbule)
+Anke Feuchtenberger (Die Hure H; Die kleine Dame; Somnanbule)

-Ben Katchor (Julius Knipl Real Estate Photographer)
+Ben Katchor (Julius Knipl Real Estate Photographer;The Jew of New York)

 Stefano Ricci (Tufo)